Medically reviewed by Drugs.com. Last updated on Oct 9, 2020.

 • Thyroid replacement therapy: Estrogens may increase thyroid-binding globulin (TBG) levels leading to increased circulating total thyroid hormone levels.
 Women on thyroid replacement therapy may require higher doses of thyroid hormone while receiving estrogens.

-• Surgical patients: Whenever possible, estrogens should be discontinued at least 4 to 6 weeks prior to elective surgery associated with an increased risk of thromboembolism or during periods of prolonged immobilization.
+• Surgical patients: Whenever possible, discontinue estrogens at least 4 to 6 weeks prior to elective surgery associated with an increased risk of thromboembolism or during periods of prolonged immobilization.

 Dosage form specific issues:

-• Vaginal ring: Use may not be appropriate in women with narrow or short vagina, vaginal stenosis, vaginal infections, prolapse, or other conditions that may increase the risk of vaginal irritation, ulceration, or increase the risk of expulsion.
-Ring should be removed in case of infection, ulceration, erosion, or adherence to vaginal wall; do not reinsert until healing is complete.
-Ensure proper vaginal placement of the ring to avoid inadvertent urinary bladder insertion.
+• Vaginal ring: Use may not be appropriate in women with narrow or short vagina, vaginal stenosis, vaginal infections, prolapse, or other conditions that may increase the risk of vaginal irritation, or ulceration.
+Remove ring in case of infection, ulceration, erosion, or adherence to vaginal wall; do not reinsert until healing is complete.

 • Vaginal tablet: Local applicator-induced abrasion may occur in women with severely atrophic vaginal mucosa.